Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-look He just has a little bit more experience.
-But i I would do a club or D caveat and wouldn't be shocked if Vaughn Alexander wins it.
-But I'm going to.
-Yeah, and i'm go to I got a caveat right now because Topology, thanks a lot for not letting me know Rosado was Puerto Rican. i I can't just assume that by that last name.
+oh book He just has a little bit more experience. ah But i I will do a club or D caveat and won't be shocked if Vaughn Alexander wins it.
+But I'm going.
+Yeah, and i'm go to I got a caveat right now because Topology, thanks a lot for not letting me know Rosado was Puerto Rican.

 Speaker

-got the American flag.
+I can't just assume that by that last name. got the American flag.
 How am I supposed to just assume that?
-Now I want to go back and pick Rosado, but now I can't because I already went with my man.
-And he was in Creed.
-Too late.
-He killed you in Creed.
-So, you know, he's an actor too.
+Now I want to go back and pick Rosado.
+But now I can't because already went with my man.
+And he was in Creed, you know. like killed oldreed So, you know, he's an actor, too.

 00:54:12